 -

-Home prices in Austin are 9.0% lower than in Charleston. - Income in Austin is 9.6% higher than in Charleston, so you could earn more for doing the same job.
-The top employers in Austin include Keller Williams Realty, Whole Foods Market, and Arrow Value Recovery.
+Home prices in Austin are 9.0% lower than in Charleston. - You're likely to make a higher income living in Austin, where incomes are, on average, 9.6% higher than in Charleston.
+Major employers in Austin include Keller Williams Realty, Whole Foods Market, and Arrow Value Recovery.

 - The cost of living for a family is the same in Austin and Charleston.